Chondroitin

 1,583 patients with knee OA.
 6-month intervention.

 Primary endpoint: NO significant difference between any active arm and placebo overall.
-SUBGROUP: patients with moderate-to-severe baseline pain showed significantly greater response to glucosamine + chondroitin combination vs placebo (79.2% vs 54.3% achieving 20% pain reduction).
+Subgroup: patients with moderate-to-severe baseline pain showed significantly greater response to glucosamine + chondroitin combination vs placebo (79.2% vs 54.3% achieving 20% pain reduction).
 Celecoxib was effective overall.
 Note: this trial substantially weakened the case for glucosamine/chondroitin in mild OA but kept open the possibility of benefit in moderate-severe OA.
-Subsequent meta-analyses have been mixed.
+Subsequent pooled analyses have been mixed.

 2

-Glucosamine and Chondroitin for Knee OA — Meta-Analysis
+Glucosamine and Chondroitin for Knee OA — Evidence Synthesis

-Systematic review and meta-analysis (2018) of 30 RCTs (26 articles) examining glucosamine, chondroitin, or their combination for knee osteoarthritis.
+Evidence review and pooled analysis (2018) of 30 clinical trials (26 articles) examining glucosamine, chondroitin, or their combination for knee osteoarthritis.
 Outcomes: pain (VAS), function (WOMAC, Lequesne), structure (joint space).
 (Liu et al. 2018, J Orthop Surg Res)

 Both glucosamine and chondroitin showed small but statistically significant pain reduction vs placebo.
 Combination was modestly more effective than either alone.
 Note: heterogeneity high; effects partly driven by industry-funded trials.
 Major guideline bodies (OARSI, ACR) have varied recommendations: from conditional recommendation against to weak recommendation for, depending on the year and patient subgroup.
 The intervention is generally safe — main consideration is cost-benefit given modest effect sizes.